cancervariants/metakb/README.md

 python3 -m metakb.cli --db_url=bolt://localhost:7687 --db_username=neo4j --db_password=<neo4j-password-here> --load_normalizers_db
 ```

+For more information on the different CLI arguments, see the [CLI README](docs/cli/README.md).

 ### Starting the server

 Once data has been loaded successfully, use the following to start service on localhost port 8000: